 - space surrounding us.

-I have dedicated several years and ressources to the development and operationalisation of a very efficient, easily applicable business management tool for the strategic analysis and profiling of diverse experience products.
-I also teach courses in the basic principles of eight/sensory senscaping.
+I have dedicated several years and ressources to the development and professionalisation of an efficient, easily applicable management tool for the strategic:

 Human cairns of inspiration

-Deep underneath, underlying my approach to work and life, are some ideas and values for me to flag.
-These are conveyed, sometimes through theory and casestudies, other times through philosophy, fiction, poetry, music and visual art.
+Deep underneath my approach to work and life, are some ideas and values for me to flag.
+These are conveyed, sometimes through theory, science and casestudies, other times through philosophy, fiction, poetry, music and visual art.

 Viktor E. Frankl,